MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 ## Instructions

-## Exercise1: Create a Case and Escalate to a Work Order
+## Exercise 1: Create a Case and Escalate to a Work Order

 ### Task 1: Create a Case record